b3an5/BYOB/README.md

 ### DELETE '/api/v1/:table/:id'
 * Allows user to delete people or heroes from the database
 #### URL params
-* table names are heroes or people
+* table names are heroes and people
 * corresponding hero or person id
 * people must be deleted before the hero